 The Spalding low residency MFA in Writing program offers flexible scheduling to meet the needs of its students, who may need to juggle full- or part-time jobs, family commitments, and other obligations along with their studies.
 The goal is to allow students the best educational experience possible.

 All the Spalding low residency MFA semesters include

 - intense, invigorating 10-day residencies

-- individualized study throughout the semester with prize-winning, publishing faculty
+- individualized study throughout the independent study with prize-winning, publishing faculty

 - low student-faculty ratio

 - opportunities for Spalding scholarships/ assistantships and/or federal student loans

 - editing/publishing component

 - cross-genre: introduction to modes of writing other than the major area